evan-scheuermann/crude-oil-consumption/README.md

 **MATH 222 — Introduction to Dynamical Systems | St. John Fisher University**
 Evan Scheuermann, Lucy Haynes, Jake Scheidelman

-> **Status:** In progress — further refinement and conclusion forthcoming.
-> Core modeling and analysis complete.

 ## Overview

 Crude oil is one of the most critical and finite natural resources in